AustralianCancerDataNetwork/oa-configurator/docs/integration.md

 ### Cross-package database references

-A package that consumes a database owned by another package (e.g. `omop-graph` using `omop-alchemy`'s CDM database) declares its own field with the same `RefTo(DatabaseConfig)` type and the same default name (e.g. `cdm_db: Annotated[str, RefTo(DatabaseConfig)] = "cdm_db"`).
+A package that consumes a database owned by another package (e.g. `omop-graph` using `omop-alchemy`'s CDM database) declares its own field with the same `RefTo(CDMDatabaseConfig)` type and the same default name (e.g. `cdm_db: Annotated[str, RefTo(CDMDatabaseConfig)] = "cdm_db"`).
 There is no typed cross-package pointer: two packages share an entry simply because both fields resolve to the same name.
 The shared database must be configured once, under that name, for both packages' references to resolve.

 ---